Morningstar-Productions/mp-blackjack/README.md

 * Install sv_casino to your Server Side of qb-smallresources (This fixes the missing chips problem.)

+# Warning!
+MAKE SURE qb-blackjack STARTS BEFORE qb-smallresources!!!
+The export will NOT work unless you have it in this order.

 ## Need a Casino?

 ### Here are some suggestions: